Liver Cancer Treatment in India

 Cost: Liver cancer surgery in India costs 80-90% less than equivalent procedures in the USA.
 A liver transplant in the USA can exceed $500,000.
 At a top-tier centre in India, the same procedure costs between $25,000 and $40,000.
 Even after accounting for travel and accommodation, international patients typically save over 60% in total treatment costs.

 Technology: India’s leading liver centres use the same equipment as hospitals in the USA and Europe: robotic surgical systems, TACE and TARE suites, advanced MRI, and access to current immunotherapy protocols.
-The Indian liver cancer therapeutics market was valued at $54 million in 2024 and is projected to reach $90.55 million by 2030, at a CAGR of 9.17%, a direct reflection of investment going into the field.
+The Indian liver cancer therapeutics market was valued at $54 million in 2024 and is projected to reach $90.55 million by 2030, at a CAGR of 9.17%, reflecting increased investment in the field.

 Surgical volume: High volume matters in liver cancer.
 Surgeons who perform more hepatectomies and transplants have measurably better outcomes in the literature.
 Dr. Ankur Garg has performed over 4,500 liver transplants and HPB procedures over 25 years of clinical practice.